mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 * **Result**: Conducted zero customer interviews.
 * **Grade**: F

 I deprioritized the portfolio rebalancer in favor of Is It Keto.
-I'll explain why below.
+I'll explain why [below](#portfolio-rebalancer-has-lots-of-visitors-but-no-sales).

-### Implement customer payments for the portfolio rebalancer and either hide or limit the free version
+### Implement customer payments for the portfolio rebalancer

 * **Result**: Implemented a Stripe payment flow.
 * **Grade**: A